 Standing One-Leg Calf Raise With Dumbbell

-The Standing One-Leg Calf Raise with Dumbbell is a unilateral strength exercise where one leg performs the full calf raise while holding a dumbbell for added resistance.
-Training one side at a time increases the demand on balance and control compared to standard standing calf raises.
+The Standing One-Leg Calf Raise with Dumbbell is a unilateral calf exercise where one leg handles all the work while you hold a dumbbell for added resistance.
+Training one side at a time places greater demand on balance and stability, and using a free weight like a dumbbell produces comparable strength and size gains to machine-based alternatives (Heidel et al., 2022).

-This exercise fits well into lower-body strength or hypertrophy training, especially for addressing side-to-side differences.
-It’s useful for intermediate and advanced lifters who want more targeted calf work, and can be adjusted by changing the dumbbell weight or slowing the tempo to increase time under tension.
+This exercise fits naturally into lower-body strength or hypertrophy sessions, especially when addressing side-to-side imbalances.
+It suits intermediate and advanced lifters who want focused calf work, and can be progressed by increasing dumbbell weight, slowing the tempo, or adding a brief pause at the top of each rep.

 - Stand with feet hip-width apart holding a dumbbell in your right hand and place your left hand on a wall or stable surface for balance.